music-assistant/companion/README.md

 ## Installation

+### Windows

+You can download the .msi installer from the [releases](https://github.com/music-assistant/companion/releases/latest/).

+### MacOS

+You can download the .dmg from the [releases](https://github.com/music-assistant/companion/releases/latest/).

+Or you can download it using homebrew: `brew install music-assistant/tap/companion`

 ### Arch Linux

 This app is on the arch aur with the name `music-assistant-desktop` or `music-assistant-desktop-bin` for just the binary